-You can manually specify the size and max expire of this cache by configuring SPF module.
-In addition, you can assign some parameters such as maximum number of recursive DNS subrequests (e.g. includes chain length), maximum count of DNS requests per record, minimum TTL enforced for all elements in SPF records, disable all IPv6 lookups.
+To configure the SPF module, you have the option to manually specify the cache size and maximum expiration time.
+Additionally, you can define parameters such as the maximum number of recursive DNS subrequests (including chain length), the maximum count of DNS requests per record, the minimum TTL enforced for all elements in SPF records, and the ability to disable all IPv6 lookups.

 # local.d/spf.conf